mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 For the beta, I'm hoping to avoid some work by keeping things in the Mathesar service models that I'd rather store in the underlying User Databases in a `msar_catalog` schema.
 The relevant models are `ColumnMetadata` and `TableMetadata`.
 A big motivation to move this info to the User DB is performance w.r.t. the table previews.
 Our current algorithm requires lots of back-and-forth between the service layer and the User DB in order to recursively build these preview templates, and to fill them.
 I also think it's more natural to keep these metadata models in the User DB, since they're segregated by User DB, and each instance only refers to objects on that underlying database.

-I also think in the even longer term that we should think about storing our `UIQuery` info on the underlying database in the form of views (perhaps in a special `msar_queries` schema).
+I also think in the even longer term that we should think about storing our `Exploration` info on the underlying database in the form of views (perhaps in a special `msar_queries` schema).
 This presents some technical problems, however, that we haven't yet solved.

 ## What about names vs. OIDs?